hortonworks/cloudbreak/docs/index.md

 ##QuickStart and installation

 We provide you two different ways to start using Cloudbreak.
-The simplest and easiest solution is hosted by SequenceIQ, however we have two DIY _(do it/deploy it yourself)_ options as well.
+The simplest and easiest solution is hosted by SequenceIQ, however we encourage you to get Cloudbreak and deployed it on-premise or on your favorite cloud provider.

-###Hosted by SequenceIQ - Cloudbreak UI and API
+###Hosted - Cloudbreak UI and API
 The easiest way to start your own Hadoop cluster in your favourite cloud provider is to use our hosted solution.
 We host, maintain and support [Cloudbreak](https://cloudbreak.sequenceiq.com/) for you.

 Please note that Cloudbreak is launching Hadoop clusters on the user's behalf - on different cloud providers.
 We do not store your cloud provider account details (such as username, password, keys, private SSL certificates, etc), but work around the concept that Identity and Access Management is fully controlled by you - the end user.